Wall Street is in a bear market. Here's what that means for your money.

 Wall Street is grappling with the impact of rising interest rates, high inflation and energy costs, the war in Ukraine and a slowdown in China's economy, prompting investors to reconsider the prices they're willing to pay for stocks.

-Bear markets aren't uncommon, with the last one occurring just two years ago as the pandemic shuttered the U.S. economy.
+Bear markets are fairly common, with the last one occurring just two years ago as the pandemic shuttered the U.S. economy.
 But this slump could mark the first downturn for younger investors who started trading on their phones during the pandemic, when stocks surged as the economy recovered its footing from the initial COVID-19 shutdown in 2020.

 "The financial markets have struggled in their worst start to a year in decades," John Lynch, chief investment officer for Comerica Wealth Management, said in a June 13 research note.